acbsp/bonafide.guru/en/contents.rst

 If person reading books of A.C.
 Bhaktivedanta Svami Prabhupada accepts transcendental knowledge and sincerely surrenders to this process – that becomes his initiation.
-All who are sincerely attracted to this SANKIRTANA movement are actually initiated by His Divine Grace A.C.
+All who are sincerely attracted to this Saṅkīrtana movement are actually initiated by His Divine Grace A.C.
 Bhaktivedanta Svami Prabhupada even though, unfortunately, not everyone realizes it.